EdgeApp/edge-docs/source/index.html.md

 | error | [`ABCError`](#abcerror) | (Javascript) Error object. `null` if no error |
 | id | `String` | Strings of wallet ID |

-Please seee the [ABCKeyInfo](#abckeyinfo) documentation for the different wallet types Airbitz understands.
+Please seee the [ABCWalletInfo](#abcwalletinfo) documentation for the different wallet types Airbitz understands.

 ### listWalletIds